-System.Web.Caching.CacheItemPriority that identifies the relative priority of items stored in the cache.
+System.
+Web.
+Caching.
+Cache ItemPriority that identifies the relative priority of items stored in the cache.

-27.5.
+27.6.
 EnyimMemcached Configuration

 Its configuration relies on the EnyimMemcached library own configuration, through its enyim.com/memcached configuration section.
 See project site [https://github.com/enyim/EnyimMemcached].
+This is a .Net Framework only library.

-27.6.
+27.7.
 RtMemoryCache Configuration

 RtMemoryCache relies on System.Runtime.Caching.MemoryCache for the underlying implementation.
-The following NHibernate configuration settings are available: